reply-fr/sustainable-personal-accounts/README.md

 ### Step 2 - Select an AWS account and a region to deploy Sustainable Personal Account

 We recommend to rename the "Sandbox" account created by Control Tower to "Automation".
-This is leaving in the Sandbox Organizational Unit.
+This is living in the Sandbox Organizational Unit.
+Alternatively, you can create a new account for automated background activities in your organisation, for example with the Account Factory created by Control Tower.

 ### Step 3 - Create Organizational Units for personal accounts

 We recommend to create several OUs under the Sandbox Organizational Unit.
 Each OU can feature specific SCP and specific settings in SPA.
+In other terms, SPA is aligning with the structure of OU to provide differentiated behaviour on AWS accounts that they contain.

 ### Step 4 - Clone the SPA repository on your workstation